The beauties of the Alhambra in Granada are known worldwide. Take a look at what you must know before visiting this spectacular World Heritage Site.

 What you can’t miss out on if you are visiting the Alhambra in Granada

-If you are planning a visit to the Alhambra, make sure to visit the most important monuments and buildings in it.
+If you are planning a visit to the Alhambra, make sure to visit the most important monuments and buildings.
 First of all, you can’t miss out on the Alcazaba, and the towers that surround the original citadel.
 Once there, go up on the Torre de la Vela, and enjoy the Alhambra’s best viewpoint.

 Of course, you can’t help but visit the Generalife gardens, characterised by an appealing waltz of pathways, patios, fountains, pools, trees, and flowers that will make you live a five-sense experience in the Alhambra.